Request Access to Climatiqs data tool kit.

 • Secondly, spend is a bad proxy: When your vendor offers you a discount, your emissions decrease, though in reality nothing has changed.

-However, spend-based factors are better than their reputation suggests—as long as they are used with caution due to their limitations, which we will explain in detail below.
-If users keep in mind their limitations and the potential for errors, they provide companies with an easy starting point to assess their emissions—particularly Scope 3, which otherwise can be a laborious task.
+However, spend-based factors are better than their reputation suggests—provided they are used carefully and with an awareness of their limitations, which we will explain in detail below.
+If users keep these limitations and their potential for errors in mind, spend-based factors offer companies an accessible starting point for estimating their emissions—especially for Scope 3, which otherwise can be a laborious task.

 The power of spend-based factors

-Spend-based assessment’s biggest advantage lies in its pragmatic nature.
+The spend-based method’s biggest advantage lies in its pragmatic nature.
 While the alternative to spend-based emission factors—activity-based emission estimates—are more accurate, the collection and cleaning of all data points is difficult and cumbersome.
-Due to this complexity, most companies are unable to follow the activity-based approach.
+Due to its complexity, most companies are unable to follow the activity-based approach.
 As a result, a thorough spend-based approach makes for a powerful alternative.

-Here is what we at Climatiq specifically like about the spend-based approach:
+Here’s why we at Climatiq value the spend-based approach:

 • Companies are generally organized around cost and value.
 Accounting or procurement departments usually have a solid understanding of which goods or services are purchased across their supply chains and how much money is spent.

-• Such data, combined with spend-based emission factors, provides a great first approximation of a company’s Scope 3 carbon footprint.
+• This spend data, when combined with spend-based emission factors, gives companies a solid starting point for estimating their Scope 3 carbon footprint.

 • Spend-based emission factors are easy to use.
-They provide an average level of emissions per unit of currency through high-level modeling.
+They estimate average emissions per unit of currency through broad, high-level modeling.
 In such a scenario, the modeling assesses the total money spent in a given sector of the economy, the total emissions generated by this sector, and the impact of the trade of goods into and out of the economic region in question.

-With all this in mind, the spend-based approach can be a powerful way to measure emissions, as long as the “science” behind it is carefully considered and applied.
+With this in mind, the spend-based approach can be a powerful tool for measuring emissions, provided the underlying "science" is carefully considered and applied.

 Let’s take a closer look at how spend-based emission factors work.
-In doing so, we can determine how companies can mitigate the limitations that come with this approach.
+In doing so, we can determine ways for companies to mitigate the limitations that come with the spend-based approach.

 How are spend-based emission factors modeled?